-It's got treatments for resistant organisms (SPACE, MRSA, VRE...)
-It's got antibiotics that don't need a renal adjustment (much easier than memorizing the ones that do need an adjustment).
-It's got body distributions of various antibiotics.
-It's got PK:PD dosing strategies, and more.
+It includes treatments for resistant organisms (SPACE, MRSA, VRE...), antibiotics that don't need a renal adjustment (much easier than memorizing the ones that do need an adjustment), tissue distributions of various antibiotics, PK:PD dosing strategies, and more.
 If you don't know where to start with learning antibiotics, start here.

-And it's yours, FREE.
-Just tell us where to email it, and it'll materialize in your inbox within minutes.
+It's yours, FREE.
+Just tell us where to email it, and it'll be in your inbox within minutes.

 Here's what you do.
 Print this bad-boy out.
-Grab the state law book for whatever MPJE you're studying for, and answer out all of the questions provided.
-Make sure to have wine with you during this step, because it's not fun.
-But, once you've filled out (and memorized) everything on this cheat sheet, you should be more than ready for your MPJE.
+Grab the state law book for whatever MPJE you're studying for, and answer all of the questions on the sheet.
+Make sure to have plenty of wine on hand, because this is not fun.
+Once you've filled out (and memorized) everything, you'll be more than ready for your MPJE.
 Literally any MPJE.
 You can even use it for the law portion of the CPJE (but in full disclaimer, you will need more than this cheat sheet to pass the CPJE.
 No worries though!
 We wrote this article to help you out).

-You can use this cheat sheet for any state law test, and re-use it as many times as you like.
-It's yours forever, and it will still be relevant for years to come (because even if the specific details of the MPJE questions vary between state to state and year to year, the TYPES of questions asked are very similar).
+Use this cheat sheet for any state law test, and re-use it as many times as you like.
+It's yours forever, and it stay relevant (because even if the specific details of the MPJE questions vary between state to state and year to year, the TYPES of questions asked are very similar).

 Unleash your inner chemo rockstar with this cheat sheet that tells you everything you need to know about chemotherapy for the NAPLEX.
 This thing packs a ton of information into a single page.
 You'll get dose limiting toxicities, renal and hepatic dosage adjustments, emetogenic potenial, likelihood of hair loss, infusion reactions, and much more.